ChonC/SPA/README.md

 -------
 SPA goal/vision is to create a true Fractal Process Automation Algorithm to automate all kinds of Processes.

-Fractal Intelligence Algorithm is designed to mimic a human being’s subconscious mind.
+Fractal Intelligence Algorithm is designed to mimic a human beingï¿½s subconscious mind.
 For example, a human child learns to walk through practice,  and after he/she has learned to walk, the knowledge-processes are stored in the child's subconscious memory.
 So, the child can walk without consciously thinking about walking all the time.

 However, to solve such complex process automation, we need a single generic SPA module that is able to automatically adapt to different Decision tasks.
 So, we can instantiate hundreds of SPA modules at runtime, without manual programming; by simply feeding task artifact (characteristic) files to a generic SPA module.
 As you can see, the sub-SPA task package classes are pretty simple, which makes it possible to create a true Fractal SPA module.
 A single/simple fractal algorithm to handle complex tasks' automation.